Portland Trail Blazers edge Brooklyn Nets; face Memphis Grizzlies in play-in - TSN.ca

 Blazers edge Nets; advance to face Grizzlies in play-in

-Damian Lillard scored 42 points and the Portland Trail Blazers outlasted the Brooklyn Nets 134-133 on Thursday to clinch the No. 8 seed in the Western Conference.
+Damian Lillard scored 42 points and the Portland Trail Blazers outlasted the Brooklyn Nets 134-133 to clinch the No. 8 seed in the Western Conference.
+Portland will play ninth-seeded Memphis on Saturday.
+If the Grizzlies win, the deciding game would be Sunday.

 The Canadian Press